amankamboj/CG-ER-Net-Ear-Recognition-Network/README.md

 # CG-ER-Net-Ear-Reconition-Network

 Ear recognition network for scarce data scenario.
 The framework consists of three steps: Ear Segmentation, Ear Alignment, and Finally, Ear Recognition.
 Also, the codes are provided for the comparison with state-of-the-art deep learning models VGG19, ResNet, Inception, Xception, MobileNet in which pre-trained weights are used during training.
-The code is yet partial.
-However, the complete code will be provided after the acceptance notification of the paper..
+Currently we have provided partial codes.
+However, the complete code will be provided after the acceptance notification of the paper.